 The coping strategies that worked for a child of 8 or 9 are not likely to be appropriate when the young person is 16 or 18 years old.
-It is likely that some coping strategies may not only be inappropriate for an adult, but are open to misinterpretation and may lead to a young adult with autism being more vulnerable to abuse.
+It is likely that some coping strategies may not only be inappropriate for an adult but are open to misinterpretation and may lead to an autistic young adult being more vulnerable to abuse.

-It is therefore essential that parents, carers and staff work collaboratively with young people and young adults with autism to develop safe strategies which are less likely to be misinterpreted or open to abuse.
+It is therefore essential that parents, carers and staff work collaboratively with autistic young adults to develop safe strategies which are less likely to be misinterpreted or open to abuse.

-Last reviewed: May 2019 Date of next review: May 2020
+Last reviewed: September 2023 Date of next review: August 2024